armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 ## Issues with kaitai parsers

+### Instances are lazily evaluated

+Kaitai parsers can contain so called instances.
+These are only evaluated when the data is accessed.
+That means that any size calculations or parse errors should also take instances into account.

 ### Position in the stream after reading

 Not all kaitai parsers read the complete file.
 The unpacker determines the file length by checking how many bytes have been read from the input stream.
 You must compensate for this in the unpacker that wraps the kaitai parser.
 For example, the `ico` parser does not parse the contained image data.
 You can either adjust `self.unpacked_size` by adding the length of the unparsed part, call a subparser on the image data, or perhaps even both.